Keap cleanup consultant

 Why not delete old tags and campaigns immediately?

-Old Keap and Infusionsoft assets often still control payments, access, follow-up, reporting, segmentation, or support tasks.
-Cleanup should identify dependencies first so active customer paths are not broken.
+Old Keap and Infusionsoft assets often still control products, payments, access rules, campaign goals, integrations, follow-up, reporting, segmentation, or support tasks.
+Cleanup should identify dependencies and test active customer paths first so the business does not break what still works.

 What should I prepare for cleanup planning?